 Public schools in China

-More foreigners are sending their children to public schools in China, particularly in the early preschool years.
+Foreigners occasionally choose to send their children to public schools in China, particularly in the early preschool years.
 Western families are becoming more comfortable with the idea of permanence in the Far East, and some want their children to become as well assimilated as possible.

 As is often the case, some state schools in China are better than others.
 Overall, the best schools offer a high standard of education and, in many cases, are more competitive and more rigorous than the public options in an expat’s home country.

 Foreigners who choose this option should be aware that Chinese schools don't have second language programmes.
 All lessons and coursework are in Chinese, with few concessions made for foreign students.
 Furthermore, the teaching style tends to centre less around critical thinking and more on teaching by rote.